D'Arcy Wentworth: Major-General Lachlan Macquarie, CB, 1 January 1810 to 1 December 1821

 Lachlan Macquarie came ashore in Sydney on 1 January 1810.
-On 7 January he issued a Government and General Order declaring all official appointments made since Bligh’s arrest null and void.
-On 20 February 1810, he ordered that D’Arcy Wentworth remain as Principal Surgeon, pending instructions from London.
-Macquarie recommended his appointment in his first despatch:Mr Wentworth is a gentleman of considerable professional abilities, extremely attentive and humane in his attendance and practice, and in every respect well qualified for being placed at the head of the medical department here.
+On 7 January he issued a Government and General Order declaring all official appointments made since Bligh's arrest null and void.
+On 20 February 1810, he ordered that D'Arcy Wentworth remain as Principal Surgeon, pending instructions from London.
+Macquarie recommended his appointment in his first despatch.

-Under Governor Macquarie, D’Arcy Wentworth found great recognition.
+Under Governor Macquarie, D'Arcy Wentworth found great recognition.
 From the outset Macquarie respected his judgement, he placed new and heavy responsibilities on his shoulders, and Wentworth responded with absolute loyalty and diligence.
-Macquarie found him indefagitable in his Exertions and Assiduity.
+Macquarie found him "indefagitable in his Exertions and Assiduity".
 The two men, both over six feet tall, were the same age, forty-seven, born a fortnight apart in 1762.
-They shared their generation’s belief in the principles of the Enlightenment.
-They recognized that reason, science, and an exchange of ideas, knowledge and experience were necessary to progress the Colony and to achieve Macquarie’s vision for a more harmonious and inclusive society.
+They shared their generation's belief in the principles of the Enlightenment.
+They recognized that reason, science, and an exchange of ideas, knowledge and experience were necessary to progress the Colony and to achieve Macquarie's vision for a more harmonious and inclusive society.

-On 31 March 1810, Macquarie appointed D’Arcy Wentworth, Treasurer of the Colonial Police Fund, the consolidated revenue fund of the Colony.
-He was effectively the Treasurer of the Colony, responsible for receiving revenue raised from government activities, including three-quarters of all customs duties, fees collected at the port and town of Sydney, licensing fees from markets, inns, hotels and breweries, and the licences recently issued to publicans for vending spirituous liquors.
-Macquarie ordered the Fund was to be used for:All Gaol and Police Expenses of every description shall be defrayed, together with such other Expended as may be necessarily incurred in ornamenting and improving the Town of Sydney, and in constructing and repairing the Quays, Wharfs, Bridges, Streets and Roads.
-Wentworth submitted quarterly accounts to the Governor for his approval, that were published in the Sydney Gazette.
+On 31 March 1810, Macquarie appointed Wentworth Treasurer of the Colonial Police Fund, the consolidated revenue fund of the Colony.
+He was effectively the Treasurer of the Colony, responsible for receiving revenue raised from government activities, including three-quarters of all customs duties, fees collected at the port and town of Sydney, licensing fees from markets, inns, hotels and breweries, and the licences "recently issued to publicans for vending spirituous liquors".

 On 7 April 1810, Macquarie made Wentworth a Commissioner of the new turnpike road to be built from Sydney to Parramatta and the Hawkesbury.
 On 17 May 1810, the Governor appointed Wentworth one of two Justices of the Peace.
-On 11 August 1810, D’Arcy Wentworth was made a member of the Court of Civil Jurisdiction.
+On 11 August 1810, D'Arcy Wentworth was made a member of the Court of Civil Jurisdiction.